cdiggins/myna-parser/readme.md

 ## Building Myna

 The `myna.js` library is generated from the `myna.ts` source file using the TypeScript 2.0 compiler (tsc).
 I use [npm](http://npmjs.com) as my build tool and task runner.
-Since my development environment is Windows some of the hacks in the `package.json` file might not work on other platforms.
 I would welcome submissions for making my package cross platform.
 I use Visual Studio Code as my development environment.

 <!--
 The commands you can use from the shell once you have npm installed are:

 - `npm run build` - Runs the TypeScript compiler (tsc) to generate `myna.js` from `myna.ts`.

 - The post build steps are to run `test`, `wincover`, `makedist` and `copyfiles`

 - `npm run test` or `npm tests` - Runs the Mocha test runner on the test suite `tests\mocha_runner.js`
 - `npm run makdist` - Creates a minified version of myna `dist\myna.min.js`
+- `npm run copyfiles` - Copies test files and build results to the documentation folder.
 - `npm run wincover` - Creates a code coverage report build using Istanbul (re-runs Mocha)
-- `npm run copyfiles` - Copies test files and build results to the documentation folder.
 -->

 You can look at the `package.json` file to see how each of the scripts are implemented.